We may receive compensation when you click on links to products from our partners.

 Careers that involve driving are expected to grow 12% between 2020 and 2030, roughly double most industries’ growth.
 While this number includes professional truck drivers, it also encompasses many workers who drive their own cars for a living.
 Recent years have seen a rapid increase in ride-sharing and home delivery, opening doors for employees who get paid to drive their own vehicles.

 Ridesharing is a global phenomenon that is quickly replacing traditional taxis.
 The convenience of ordering a ride from your phone is hard to beat.
 Uber is by far the largest ride-sharing company in the world, followed in North America by Lyft.
-These companies
+These companies hire drivers to use their own vehicles to pick up and drop off riders who order rides through the app.Unleash the potential of your wheels!
+Discover the secrets of turning your vehicle into a money-making machine in our latest blog post, 'Driven to Succeed: Making Money by Driving Your Own Vehicle.'
+Start your journey to success now! #DriveToEarnClick To Tweet

 Most ride-sharing companies require a valid driver’s license and a clean driving record.
 Generally, four or more moving violations within three years will disqualify drivers from driving for these companies.
 In addition, the driver must operate a four-door vehicle with at least five seatbelts.
 Most of these companies also require a level of cleanliness in the vehicle’s interior and exterior.

-App-Based Delivery Services
+pp-Based Delivery Services

 These services allow users to order food from various restaurants on their phones using the app, then send drivers in their own vehicles to deliver the food.
 Some ride-sharing companies also branch out into food delivery, such as Uber Eats.
-Other popular services include DoorDash, GrubHub, and Postmates,
+Other popular services include DoorDash, GrubHub, and Postmates.

 Most app-based delivery services require their drivers to be over the age of 18 and to have valid driver’s licenses and clean driving records.
 Some training in safe food handling is often required, as well.
 Since customers are not riding in the vehicle, most food delivery services do not have as many restrictions on what kind of vehicle a driver can use.
 However, a certain level of cleanliness is still usually required to represent the company well.